 Business requirements coverage

-This scenario addresses some of the requirements related to the second Business Objective BO-02 and does not address content exchange and document quality improvements.
+This scenario addresses some of the requirements related to the second Business Objective BO-02 but does not address content exchange and document quality improvements.

 .Identify the business requirements covered by this scenario.
 Refer to the deliverable "Business Requirements log (BREQ)"